 Here is a link to one of the high points of the festival The Lark Ascending and images of the festival's opening May Day celebrations followed by the Midsummer Concert at St John's Church, Cutcombe.

-Details of all the events can be found here on the website and you might also like to request a regular update on events by signing up to our Festival News.
+If you would like to receive update on events you can do so by signing up to our Festival News.
 You can also follow us on social media (Facebook and Twitter) and recommend events to your friends using the social media buttons at the foot of each page.

-As part of the project we have also collated an online song book featuring music and songs collected on Exmoor, which can be found on the festival website.
+As part of the project we have also collated an online song book featuring music and songs collected on Exmoor, which can be found here on the festival website.